cisc2200/dockerfiles/README.md

 ## Use in VSCode

-In the root directory of the project, create a sub-directory and file `.devcontainer/devcontainer.json`:
+1. In the root directory of any project, create a sub-directory and file `.devcontainer/devcontainer.json`:

 ```json
 {